microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernancePrivilegedAccessGroup.md

           - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[Application <IMicrosoftGraphIdentity>]`: identity
-              - `[(Any) <Object>]`: This indicates any property can be added to this object.
-              - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-              - `[Id <String>]`: Unique identifier for the identity.
             - `[Device <IMicrosoftGraphIdentity>]`: identity
             - `[User <IMicrosoftGraphIdentity>]`: identity
           - `[CreatedByUser <IMicrosoftGraphUser1>]`: user